How and When to File Form 1096 with the IRS

 - In Box 6, enter an "X" in the box for the type of form you are submitting.
 For example, if you are submitting 1099-MISC forms, enter an X in the 1099-MISC box.

-Be sure that all the information on the 1096 form about you (the FILER), including your EIN, is the same as on the 1099-MISC forms you are submitting.
+- Be sure that all the information on the 1096 form about you (the FILER), including your EIN, is the same as on the information returns you are submitting.